Leeds is no stranger to cocktail bars, so if you like your spirits whipped up into something altogether more exciting, here’s where to go…

 Be at One have two bars in Leeds where they serve up a rather spectacular array of cocktails.
 The menu is almost overwhelming – and it’s fair to say, you’ll find drinks you’ve tried and others you’d never have come up with in your wildest dreams.
-Try the Matt the Rat, a fruity combo made with Sailor Jerry’s spiced rum, orange liqueur, orange, lemon and lemonade, or keep it simple with the Vesper and its mix of Plymouth gin, Belvedere vodka and dry vermouth.
+Try the Blueberry Muffin, a warming combo made with vanilla vodka, gingerbread and blueberries, or keep it classic with a fruity Long Island Iced Tea.

 Be at One, 6 Millennium Square, Great George Street, Leeds, Yorkshire, LS2 3AD & 19 Boar Lane, Leeds, West Yorkshire, LS1 6EA.

 Taking its inspiration from New York, Manahatta is a popular Leeds cocktail joint with two city centre venues and another in Headingley.
 They’ve given them an extravagant feel, from the menu right through to the decor – think eclectic booths, statement bars and neon lights.
-Expect a few Big Apple classics, like the Central Park (Bombay Sapphire gin, lemon, basil and sugar) alongside eye-catching tipples like the bright orange Geisha Girl (Ketel One Citroen vodka, plum sake, pineapple, guava, lemon and prosecco).
+Expect a few Big Apple classics, like the Kimono Martini (Bombay Sapphire gin, plum, sake, Fair kumquat, lychee and rose) alongside eye-catching tipples like the bright orange Geisha Girl (Ketel One Citroen vodka, plum sake, pineapple, guava, lemon and prosecco).

 Manahatta, 11 Merrion Street, Leeds, West Yorkshire, LS1 6PG & Minerva, 29 East Parade, Leeds, West Yorkshire, LS1 5PS.